AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 10

 I built the seat selection layout using buttons for seats.
 Clicking on a seat changes its color to show it’s selected.

+Day 11

+I made a booking summary page that shows movie name, showtime, selected seats, and total cost after seat selection.

+Day 12

+I created login and signup pages.
+I used localStorage to store user information since I’m not using a real database.